It’s fluffy like a Chow Chow and very protective over its family like a German Shepherd. It’s a Chow Shepherd!

 You may use commands such as ‘outside!’ or ‘not now’ to guide your Chow Shepherd.
 Apart from this, it is very important to have a fixed, designated spot for your dog to relieve itself.

 Once you take your dog to that specific place a few times when it needs to pee or poop, it will make note of that place and start going there itself.

 Lastly, make sure that you are stern with your dog if it fails to follow your commands and relieves itself inside the house.

 Sometimes, this is not because it is not understanding you but because the Chow Shepherd tends to get a little stubborn often.

 To conclude, the Chow Shepherd is one of the smartest mixed breed pets to have.

-Not only are they versatile enough to finish all types of training, but the dogs are also very comfortable with large family and children.
+Not only are they versatile enough to finish all types of training, but the dogs are also very comfortable with large families and children.

 Buy this pup if you’re ready to have a large companion that will make your home a lively place!

 Emily started this blog out of pure passion.
 She LOVES her 3 dogs; Chew Barka, Cooper & Nelson, and spends countless hours every day playing with them.

 When she’s not nerding out on dogs, you’ll find her on a snowboard or in the kitchen baking chocolate brownies.